Alestrix/xyproblem.de/readme.md

 ## The Dockerfile

 `build_scp_image.sh` uses `Dockerfile` to create an [image](https://hub.docker.com/r/alestrix/wolfi-openssh-client) based on [wolfi-base](https://cgr.dev/chainguard/wolfi-base) with the `openssh-client` package installed.
-This can be used instead of the
-`kroniak/ssh-client` image to transfer the built site to your host.
+This can be used as alternative to the `kroniak/ssh-client` image to transfer the built site to your host.